dhfbk/HighSchoolSuperhero/README.md

 <h2>Opening the project</h2>
 <ol>
   <li>Install Unity Hub.</li>
   <li>Install Unity 2021.3.3f through Unity Hub.
-Newer versions may work as well.</li>
+Newer versions may work as well.
+If you can't find the right version in Unity Hub, go to the Unity download archive web page.</li>
   <li>Locate the project in your drive and open it.
 Importing may take up to 5-10 minutes.</li>
   <li>If an empty scene is loaded, just go to File -> Open Scene and navigate to /Assets/Scenes/SampleScene.unity or Main.unity.</li>
 </ol>